-Oscar Tuazon, who made one of the standout works at this year's Skulptur Projekte Münster, is heading for the great outdoors.

-Interview by Jonathan Griffin, Portraits by Julian Berman

-he US artist Oscar Tuazon connects the functional possibilities of sculpture to the politics of public art, exploring the confrontation between industry and ecology, the urban and the natural.
+Oscar Tuazon, who made one of the standout works at this year's Skulptur Projekte Műnster, is heading for the great outdoors.
+Interview by Jonathan Griffin.
+Portraits by Julian Berman he US artist Oscar Tuazon connects the functional possibilities of sculpture to the politics of public art, exploring the confrontation between industry and ecology, the urban and the natural.
 Two events this year represented a clear synthesis of the various ideas Tuazon has developed in his work over the past decade.
 In April, he opened the gates to the yard next to his Los Angeles studio and hosted a hip-hop concert by musicians he had met several months earlier at Standing Rock, a camp set up in North Dakota by protesters against the Dakota Access Pipeline.
 By the entrance, he placed a section of pipe six feet in diameter, part of a previous work.
-A cast iron sculpture was filled with wood and lit, making an improvised fire pit, and a stage was built for performers.
+A cast iron sculpture was filled with wood and lit.